kashifwamik/indian-clock/README.md

-# INDIAN CLOCK
+#Indian CLock

-this is created using React JS with useState and useEffect hooks and styling done through some vanilla css...
+THis is Created Using React.Js using useState and useEffect hook..
 DEMO:https://kashifwamik.github.io/indian-clock/